telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 The __graphicsEngine__ element sets the graphics engine used for processing and rendering the reports.
 There are two implementations of the graphics engine: GDI-based and SkiaSharp-based.
 GDI is not supported on non-Windows platforms for applications that target .NET 7 or higher.
 Skia implementation has cross-platform support.
 The active implementation is determined by the value of the  __engineName__ element which corresponds with the members of the [Telerik.Drawing.Contract.GraphicsEngine](/api/Telerik.Drawing.Contract.GraphicsEngine) enumeration.

 If the __graphicsEngine__ element is not present in the configuration file, the *PlatformDependent* value will be used.
-Skia implementation is not available in applications that target the .NET Framework.
+Skia implementation is not available in applications that target .NET Framework.
 They can work only with the GDI graphics engine implementation.

 ### `<graphicsEngine>` element